123Foday/chatbot-project/README.md

 ---

-Built with ❤️ using React and Vite
+Built with ❤️ using React, Vite, and Groq AI